 In the 19th century, Montpellier and the surrounding Languedoc region became increasingly renowned for wine production.
 Its heyday occurred in the 1870s – after the newly installed railways reached this part of France, large quantities of strong, potent wine were shipped to the recently industrialized north.
 Unfortunately, the dreaded Phylloxera louse devastated many of the region’s vineyards, leaving growers destitute.

-Montpellier played a relatively minor role during the First World War; however, its citizens were forced to live under a puppet Vichy government as part of the Nazi occupation of France during the Second World War.
+Montpellier played a relatively minor role during the First World War; however, its citizens were forced to live under a puppet Vichy government as part of France’s Nazi occupation during the Second World War.
 It was a brutal time – The French police collaborated with the Nazis in rounding up hundreds of thousands of Jews and other “undesirables” for deportation to concentration camps.

-Yet despite the hardships of the Second World War, Montpellier greeted the latter half of the 20th century with a renewed optimism and a sense of purpose.
+Despite the hardships of the Second World War, Montpellier greeted the latter half of the 20th century with a renewed optimism and a sense of purpose.
 Mass immigration from North Africa during the 1960s played a decisive part in transforming Montpellier into the cosmopolitan city it is today, imbuing the city with a vibrant food scene and the strength of multicultural diversity.
-It is this diversity and vibrancy that continues to attract hordes of visitors in the summer, not least because the Montpellier is ideally situated to explore the majestic Languedoc region.
+This diversity and vibrancy continues to attract hordes of visitors in the summer, not least because the Montpellier is ideally situated to explore the majestic Languedoc region.
 As the 17th- century philosopher John Locke once famously said: I find it much better to go twice (sic) to Montpellier than once to the other world.”
 We couldn’t agree more.

 Gastronomy & Wine